LLNL/blt/docs/setup_blt.rst

 .. literalinclude:: tutorial/host-configs/llnl-surface-chaos_5_x86_64_ib-gcc@4.9.3.cmake
    :language: cmake
-   :lines: 9-22
+   :lines: 9-23
    :linenos:

-.. danger:: If using the host-config, ``ENABLE_CUDA`` should only be enabled on a machine with CUDA (otherwise, we get config errors).
+.. danger:: If using the host-config, ``ENABLE_CUDA`` should only be enabled on a machine with CUDA (otherwise, we get configuration errors).